 Putranjiva Roxburghii nuts are known as Putra-jiva or Putram-jiva in Sanskrit meaning one which makes the child live.
-It is not only taken internally for promoting healthy progeny but the hard-wrinkled nuts are made into necklace and worn by children to keep good health.
+It is not only taken internally for promoting healthy progeny but the hard-wrinkled nuts are made into a necklace and worn by children to keep good health.
 The seeds are mentioned in the Nighantus as being Garbha-kara (productive of impregnation).
 The stones of the fruit are also prescribed for spermatorrhoea (excessive, involuntary ejaculation), oligospermia (deficiency of sperm cells in the semen) and abnormal vaginal discharges.

-There is a misconception that Putrajivak helps in conceiving male child.
+There is a misconception that Putrajivak helps in conceiving a male child.
 BUT THIS IS NOT TRUE.
 It is only a myth.
 Putrajiva helps in the treatment of male and female infertility, strengthens the reproductive organs and promotes the chances of having a healthy baby.

 Yog guru Swami Ramdev advises women to take Putrajevak beej and Shivlingi beej to cure infertility.
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.